Paguekwash Point

-Paguekwash Point is a 5,663 ft-elevation summit located in western Grand Canyon, in Mohave County of northern Arizona, United States.
+Paguekwash Point also known by these names, Fishtail Point, Paquequash Point, is a 5,663 ft-elevation summit located in western Grand Canyon, in Mohave County of northern Arizona, United States.

+In terms of Geographical location, Paguekwash Point is located at approximately latitude 36.37519 and longitude -112.67345, is a scenic point found within the Grand Canyon area in Arizona, USA.
+This area offers striking views of the Colorado River and the surrounding canyon landscape.
+Known for its rugged beauty and remote access, Paguekwash Point is popular among hikers and nature enthusiasts seeking a more secluded experience within the Grand Canyon's vast wilderness.
 It is located on the North Rim, about 4.5 miles northwest of Mount Sinyella and across the Colorado River.
 An excursion of the west-flowing Colorado is ~1.0 mile east, and also ~1.5 miles west.
 Kanab Point lies about 2.0 miles northwest.
 Paguekwash Point is in an arid section of the Grand Canyon, with the landform virtually devoid of vegetation.